All Episodes

 Figure out a way to get our energy oil gas over to our Western European allies so they never have to rely on him again.

-Some of Joe's uh answers don't make sense.
+Some of Joe's answers don't make sense.

-An audience member says to Sanders, do you think it's acceptable for a presidential candidate to respond to questions like Joe Biden does?
+An audience member says to Sanders, Do you think it's acceptable for a presidential candidate to respond to questions like Joe Biden does?

-Sanders says, when I give a speech, it's usually 45 minutes or an hour.
+Sanders says, when I give a speech, it's usually 45 minutes or an hour because there's a lot of challenges that the country faces.

 And I have to talk about all of them, Sanders said.